umd-lib/archelon/README.md

 # archelon

 Archelon is a Rails-based administrative interface for the Fedora 4 repository.
-It uses the Blacklight gem for providing the search functionality.
+It uses the [Blacklight][blacklight] gem for providing the search functionality.

 ## Quick Start